-Isis claims attack on Kabul temple as ‘act of revenge’ for insults to Prophet
+Isis claims attack on Kabul temple as ‘act of revenge’ for insults to prophet

-Isis claims attack on Kabul Sikh temple, says it was ‘act of revenge’ for insults to Prophet
+Isis claims attack on Kabul Sikh temple, saying it was an ‘act of revenge’ for insults to prophet

-Terrorist organisation is believed to have been referring to insults made by Indian politician last month
+Terrorist organisation is believed to have been referring to insults made by an Indian politician last month

-Al-Qaeda threatens attacks in India over ruling party’s former spokesperson’s insult to Prophet
+Al-Qaeda threatens attacks in India over ruling party’s former spokesperson’s insult to prophet

-An Isis affiliate has claimed responsibility for the attack on a Sikh temple in Afghanistan’s capital of Kabul on Saturday that killed at least two people and injured seven.
+An Isis affiliate has claimed responsibility for the attack on a Sikh temple in Afghanistan’s capital Kabul on Saturday that killed at least two people and injured seven.

-Isis-Khorasan wrote on Telegram that the attack was “an act of revenge” following insults made by an Indian politician about Prophet Muhammad.
+Isis-K wrote on Telegram that the attack was “an act of revenge” following insults made by an Indian politician about the prophet Muhammad.

-Bharatiya Janata Party spokesperson Nupur Sharma, who has now been removed from her role, made inflammatory comments against Prophet Muhammad during an appearance on a television news channel on 26 May.
+Bharatiya Janata Party spokesperson Nupur Sharma, who has now been removed from her role, made inflammatory comments about the prophet during an appearance on a television news channel on 26 May.

-The remarks sparked a diplomatic row between India and Muslim-majority key trade partner countries across Asia, forcing prime minister Narendra Modi’s party to take action against her.
+The remarks sparked a diplomatic row between India and several of its Muslim-majority trade partners across Asia and the Middle East, forcing prime minister Narendra Modi’s party to take action against Ms Sharma, who was suspended from the party.

-While Ms Sharma was suspended from the party, media chief Naveen Jindal – who also made derogatory comments against Islam and the Prophet on Twitter – was expelled after mounting diplomatic backlash.
+Media chief Naveen Jindal – who also made derogatory comments about Islam and the prophet on Twitter – was expelled following a mounting diplomatic backlash.

-Isis-Khorasan said in its Telegram post that its suicide bomber Abu Muhammad al-Tajik entered the gurdwara in Kabul by throwing a hand grenade at a security guard on Saturday.
+Isis-K said in its Telegram post that its suicide bomber Abu Muhammad al-Tajik entered the gurdwara in Kabul after throwing a hand grenade at a security guard on Saturday.

 “Armed with a rifle, pistol, and hand grenades, he proceeded to shoot [the worshippers inside the temple]”, they wrote.

-The organisation also claims that their clash with Taliban fighters who were trying to reach the temple had lasted three hours and that the suicide bomber al-Tajik died during these exchanges.
+The organisation also claimed that their clash with Taliban fighters who were trying to reach the temple had lasted for three hours, and that al-Tajik had died during those exchanges.

 Khalid Zadran, a spokesperson for the Kabul police chief, said a gunfight between authorities and the attackers went on for hours.
 “The security forces were able to act quickly to control the attack and eliminate the attackers in a short period of time to prevent further casualties,” he said.

-“The IEA [Islamic Emirate of Afghanistan] strongly condemns the targeting of the Hindu shrine in Kabul by the enemies of the Afghan people,” Taliban spokesperson Zabihullah Mujahid said, referring to the Sikh temple.

-“The IEA expresses its condolences to the families of the victims and assures that serious measures will be taken to identify and punish the perpetrators of this crime.”
+“The IEA [Islamic Emirate of Afghanistan] strongly condemns the targeting of the Hindu shrine in Kabul by the enemies of the Afghan people,” Taliban spokesperson Zabihullah Mujahid said, referring to the attack.
+“The IEA expresses its condolences to the families of the victims, and assures that serious measures will be taken to identify and punish the perpetrators of this crime.”

-Isis-Khorasan has lately increased attacks on mosques and religious minorities across Afghanistan.
+Isis-K has recently increased its attacks on mosques and religious minorities across Afghanistan.

-The IS affiliate, which has been operating in Afghanistan since 2014, is seen as the greatest security challenge facing the country’s Taliban rulers.
+The Isis affiliate, which has been operating in Afghanistan since 2014, is seen as the greatest security challenge facing the country’s Taliban rulers.

-Since seizing power in Kabul and elsewhere in the country in August 2021, the Taliban have launched a sweeping crackdown against the IS in eastern Afghanistan.
+Since seizing power in Kabul and elsewhere in the country in August 2021, the Taliban have launched a sweeping crackdown against Isis in eastern Afghanistan.

-In March 2020, a lone Islamic State gunman rampaged through a Sikh temple in Kabul, killing 25 worshippers, including a child, and wounding eight others.
-The gunman held many worshippers, hostage, for several hours.
+In March 2020, a lone Isis gunman rampaged through a Sikh temple in Kabul, killing 25 worshippers including a child, and wounding eight others.
 As many as 80 worshippers were trapped inside the gurdwara as the gunman lobbed grenades and fired an automatic rifle into the crowd.
+The gunman held a number of people hostage for several hours.

 Register for free to continue reading